selfclose/Sequelize-ALTER/README.md

 # Sequelize-ALTER
-When your developing your app with sequelize, No need to {force: true} for destroy your data, Just simple hook to put in sequelize for ALTER table
+When you are developing your app with sequelize, Some time need to add/remove column just for a little change, Why I need to wipe all data with `{force: true}`?.

-* Auto Add-Remove Table when it's new or no longer anymore
+Now just add simple hook to help you Auto Add-Remove column when it's new or no longer anymore

-Sequelize
-Just add this hook and you ready to go

-When you starting define
+_(I'm not own this script, The credit goes [here](https://github.com/meyer9/sequelize/commit/5945d1087a81c4fcbd1a819c654e5064c13a1ef2).)_

+**(No script for download... just copy it...)**

 ```javascript
 var Sequelize = require('sequelize');